The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Introduction

-During a Type-I thermonuclear burst, the X-ray intensity increases rapidly to about 10 to 100 times that of the persistent pre-burst level.
-The rapid increase is mainly due to the unstable ignition of fuel on the surface of the neutron star \citep{Ga08}, which returns to the pre-burst level after a short time by following an exponential decay \citep{Le93, Ga08}.
-During the burst, rising happens with a short period of $\sim$ 0.5--5 s and the fall happens in $\sim$ 10--100 s \citep{Le93, Ba10}.
+The rapid increase in the X-ray intensity during a thermonuclear burst is mainly due to the unstable ignition of fuel on the surface of the neutron star \citep{Ga08}, which returns to the pre-burst level after a short time by following an exponential decay \citep{Le93, Ga08}.
+During the burst, the rapid flux rise happens in a short period of 0.5--5 s and the decay happens over 10--100 s \citep{Le93, Ba10}.
 To date, Type-I bursts have been found in more than 100 sources \citep{Li07}.
 Not all bursts have the same burst profile, both single and multi-peaked burst profiles have been reported depending on the source.
 Single-peaked bursts are typically observed in most of the thermonuclear bursts but double-peaked bursts are observed for several sources like GX17+2 \citep{Ku02}, 4U 1709--267 \citep{Jo04}, 4U 1636--53 \citep{Wa07}, and 4U 1608--52 \citep{Pe89}, MXB 1730--335 \citep{Ba14}.
-Triple-peaked bursts are rare and observed in 4U 1636--53 \citep{va86, Zh09}. \citet{Li21} found several multi-peaked Type-I bursts from 4U 1636--536 using {\it RXTE}, and a very rare quadruple-peaked burst was also observed for the source.
+Triple-peaked bursts are relatively rare to observe, and observed in 4U 1636--53 \citep{va86, Zh09}. \citet{Li21} found several multi-peaked Type-I bursts from 4U 1636--536 using {\it RXTE}, and an extraordinary quadruple-peaked burst was also observed for the same source.